braid-org/peery-view/README.md

 ### Peery View 2.0

-A statebus-powered proof-of-concept for democratic linear peer review.
+A braid & statebus-powered proof-of-concept for democratic peer review.

 To run:
 ```
 coffee server.coffee
 ```

+See a live demo at https://peeryview.org.
+See the about page at https://peeryview.org/about.